NorskRegnesentral/gimmick-nao/README.md

 # Client

 You need to have numpy and zeromq for Python 2 installed on the NAO for this to work.
 Numpy is there by default, but zeromq must be built.
 We have that from ROSA.
 Then you simply run main.

-You press the back of the right hand or the front of the head to take a picture.
-You can also press the back of the head to stop.
-This is here mostly for testing purposes now.
+Once it is running, pressing the right foot bumper will start a game.
+Pressing the left foot bumper will stop the gimmick.
+Pressing the top of NAO's head will change language between Norwegian and English (default language is whatever the robot is configured to).

+You can also toggle between sitting and standing by pressing the back of NAO's head, this is more to give motors a rest.

 # Server